ddev/ddev/docs/content/users/cli-usage.md

-## DDEV-Local Command-Line Usage
+# Using the `ddev` command

 Type `ddev` or `ddev -h`in a terminal window to see the available ddev commands.
-There are commands to configure a project, start, stop, describe, etc. Each command also has help.
-For example, `ddev stop -h` shows that `ddev rm` is an alias, and shows all the many flags that can be used with `ddev stop`.
+There are commands to configure a project, start, stop, describe, etc. Each command also has help using `ddev help <command>` or `ddev command -h`.
+For example, `ddev help snapshot` will show help and examples for the snapshot command.

-## Favorite Commands

-Each of these commands has full help.
-For example, `ddev start -h` or `ddev help start`.
-Just typing `ddev` will get you a list of available commands.

-* `ddev config` configures a project for ddev, creating a .ddev directory according to your responses.
-It should be executed in the project (repository) root.
-* `ddev start` and `ddev stop` start and stop the containers that comprise a project. `ddev restart` just does a stop and a start. `ddev poweroff` stops all ddev-related containers and projects.
-* `ddev describe` or `ddev describe <projectname>` gives you full details about the project, what ports it uses, how to access them, etc. (Change the format with `ddev config global --table-style=bright` or `bold` or `default`)
-* `ddev list` shows running projects.
-(Change the format with `ddev config global --table-style=bright` or `bold` or `default`)
+* `ddev config` configures a project's type and docroot.
+* `ddev start` starts up a project.
+* `ddev launch` opens a web browser showing the project.
+* `ddev list` shows current projects and their state.
+* `ddev describe` gives all the info about the current project.
+* `ddev ssh` takes you into the web container.
+* `ddev exec <command>` lets you execute any command inside the web container.
+* `ddev stop` stops a project and removes its memory usage (but does not throw away any data).
+* `ddev poweroff` stops all resources that DDEV is using.
+* `ddev delete` will destroy the database and DDEV's knowledge of the project, but does nothing to your code.

+## Lots of other commands

 * `ddev mysql` gives direct access to the mysql client and `ddev psql` to the PostgreSQL `psql` client.
 * `ddev sequelpro`, `ddev sequelace`, and `ddev tableplus` (macOS only, if the app is installed) give access to the Sequel Pro, Sequel Ace, or TablePlus database browser GUIs.
 * `ddev heidisql` (Windows/WSL2 only, if installed) gives access to the HeidiSQL database browser GUI.
 * `ddev import-db` and `ddev export-db` let you import or export a sql or compressed sql file.
 * `ddev composer` lets you run composer (inside the container), for example `ddev composer install` will do a full composer install for you without even needing composer on your computer.
 See [developer tools](developer-tools.md#ddev-and-composer).
-Composer version 2 is the default, but you can also configure composer version 1.
 * `ddev snapshot` makes a very fast snapshot of your database that can be easily and quickly restored with `ddev snapshot restore`.
 * `ddev share` requires ngrok and at least a free account on [ngrok.com](https://ngrok.com) so you can let someone in the next office or on the other side of the planet see your project and what you're working on. `ddev share -h` gives more info about how to set up ngrok.
-* `ddev ssh` opens a bash session in the web container (or other container).
-* `ddev launch` or `ddev launch some/uri` will launch a browser with the current project's URL (or a full URL to `/some/uri`). `ddev launch -p` will launch the phpMyAdmin UI, and `ddev launch -m` will launch the MailHog UI.
-* `ddev delete` is the same as `ddev stop --remove-data` and will delete a project's database and ddev's record of the project's existence.
-It doesn't touch your project or code. `ddev delete -O` will omit the snapshot creation step that would otherwise take place, and `ddev delete images` gets rid of spare Docker images you may have on your machine.
 * `ddev xdebug` enables xdebug, `ddev xdebug off` disables it, `ddev xdebug status` shows status
 * `ddev xhprof` enables xhprof, `ddev xhprof off` disables it, `ddev xhprof status` shows status
 * `ddev drush` (Drupal and Backdrop only) gives direct access to the drush CLI
 * `ddev artisan` (Laravel only) gives direct access to the Laravel artisan CLI
 * `ddev magento` (Magento2 only) gives access to the magento CLI
-* `ddev yarn` gives direct access to the yarn CLI
+* `ddev yarn` and `ddev npm` give direct access to the yarn/npm CLIs
-* `ddev config global --simple-formatting` tells ddev to not try to make a fancy table in `ddev describe` and `ddev list`

 ## Node.js, npm, nvm, and yarn

 `nodejs`, `npm`, `nvm` and `yarn` are preinstalled in the web container.
 You can configure the default value of the installed nodejs version with the `nodejs_version` option in `.ddev/config.yaml` or with `ddev config --nodejs_version`.
 You can also override that with any value using the built-in `nvm` in the web container or with `ddev nvm`, for example `ddev nvm install 6`.
 There is also a `ddev yarn` command.

-## Partial Bundled Tools List
+## More bundled tools

 In addition to the *commands* listed above, there are loads and loads of tools included inside the containers:

 * `ddev describe` tells how to access **MailHog**, which captures email in your development environment.
 * `ddev describe` tells how to use the built-in **phpMyAdmin** and `ddev launch -p` gives direct access to it.
 * Composer, git, node, npm, nvm, and dozens of other tools are installed in the web container, and you can access them via `ddev ssh` or `ddev exec`.
-Composer v2 is the default.
-To use composer v1, `ddev config --composer-version=1`.
 * `ddev logs` gets you webserver logs; `ddev logs -s db` gets dbserver logs.
 * `sqlite3` and the `mysql` and `psql` clients are inside the web container (and `mysql` or `psql` client is also in the db container).

-### Exporting a Database
+## Exporting a Database

 You can export a database with `ddev export-db`, which outputs to stdout or with options to a file: